Issuing shares when setting up a limited company

-When you've come up with a killer business idea, you'll be itching to get your start-up off the ground as quickly as possible.
+If you've come up with a killer business idea, you'll be itching to get your start-up off the ground as quickly as possible.
 Thinking about which legal structure to choose won't be what gets you out of bed in the morning, but it's important to take some time to think this through.

 Decisions you make now can have a big impact on the future, especially where co-founders are concerned.
 The structure of your business can affect your ability to raise finance, as well as determining legal ownership, entitlement to dividends payments, and liability should the business fail.

-Shareholders and directors
+Nominating shareholders and directors

 Companies are managed by directors and owned by shareholders (also referred to as ‘members').
 You can be a director and a shareholder.

 Shares are issued (or allotted) to shareholders to ultimately define their liability should the company fold, and at least one share must be issued from the outset – although variations can be made later down the line.

-Normally, ‘ordinary shares’ are issued by small companies, which will have full rights to dividends, voting at meetings and entitlement to capital should the company fold.
+Normally, ordinary shares are issued by small companies, which will have full rights to dividends, voting at meetings and entitlement to capital should the company fold.

 Contrary to popular belief, for small companies there isn't really a recipe to follow when deciding on the share structure.